joemoose/psiops/docs/character.md

 # Your Character

 Imagine you’re an elite military operative, but you don’t fit the typical mold.
 You find yourself in the thick of things, facing the harsh realities of secret proxy wars against oppressive forces and supernatural dangers.
 Perhaps you even possess extraordinary talents like mind-reading or telekinesis.
-Your world revolves around the paranormal mysteries of the Cold War, where you stand shoulder to shoulder with fellow extraordinary individuals, fighting for your country.
+Your world revolves around the paranormal mysteries of the Cold War, where you stand shoulder to shoulder with fellow extraordinary individuals, fighting for your country and humankind.

 ## Creating a Character

 To create a new character, follow these steps.

 1. Roll **(1D3+1) - 1D3** for each of your character’s four attributes: **FORCEFUL**, **CREATIVE**, **TACTICAL**, and **REFLEXIVE**.
-For instance, if you first rolled a 2 and then a 1, your attribute score would be a 2.
+For example, if you first rolled a 2 and then a 1, your attribute score would be a 2.
 You may swap one with another.
 	- Attribute scores range from a minimum of -1 to a maximum of 3.
 2. Randomly select 2 starting **Psionic Talents** from the following list.
-	- Psionics are latent mental powers that defy the laws of physics.
+	- Psionics are latent mental powers your character possesses that defy the laws of physics.
 3. Set your maximum **Hit Points (HP)** to 6 and your starting **Momentum** to 2.
 4. In addition to the standard loadout listed on your character sheet, add **2 items of military equipment** of your choosing to your inventory.
+	- See the following equipment lists for examples.
 5. Set your **Armor** equal to the total armor bonuses supplied by your gear.
 6. Randomly select your character’s **Drive** from the following list.
 	- Your drive reflects something that your character wants to achieve during missions, and doing it lets them advance and improve.